-In the fifth article on exciting accommodations in Norway, we have come to five very good alternatives in Western Norway, in Valdres and in Lofoten.
+This is part of a series about exciting accommodations in Norway.
+We have come to five very good alternatives in Western Norway, in Valdres and in Lofoten.

 In the first article you were presented with what kind of establishments we are looking for.
 The hotels are usually wooden, many of them have long historical roots in architecture and decor – and they want to take care of it.
 At the same time, they can have elements of modern design.
 They also emphasise their proud history in the meeting with their guests and they want to give everyone an individual, unique experience.
 Customers expect high quality in everything from bedding to locally produced food.
 And they want hospitality.